 Many jobseekers are being encouraged to retrain or upskill to get the right qualifications and work experience.
 But many are unable to get financial support, or are reluctant to become overburdened with huge debts while studying for professional qualifications or industry-specific courses.

 In countries like Spain, university education is generally inexpensive, for EU nationals.
 But intensive courses for jobs in Industry 4.0 sectors, such as blockchain or UX/UI design, can cost as much as €5,000–€10,000.
-With 100,000 tech vacancies waiting to be filled in Spain alone, StudentFinance is offering ISAs for IT courses lasting
+With 100,000 tech vacancies waiting to be filled in Spain alone, StudentFinance is offering ISAs for IT courses lasting less than one year.

 StudentFinance is a pioneer in bringing ISAs to parts of Europe where there's no local competition, Kostelec told media.
 Its industry-focused tech programs do not include traditional university degrees.
 The company will also assist the students to find suitable roles and prepare them for job interviews.
 About 90% of the tech roles can be filled by the graduating students within three to six months,